-Let the kids chip in.
+Let the kids help with Chores!

 When I took a look at my long to-do list I tried to find ways that I could enlist the help of my kiddos.
 One easy way was for them to chip in each day with household chores.
 There is absolutely no reason my 10 & 12-year-old can’t help out around the house more.

-See the need and do it.
+Teaching our kids to “See the need and do it.’

 My mother-in-law has this great saying: “See the need and do it.“

-See a sock on the ground?
+- See a sock on the ground?
 Pick it up and put it away.

-Notice that the counter is messy?
+- Notice that the counter is messy?
 Take 1 minute and wipe it down.

-See that your sister is feeling really sad today, take the time to do something to bless her.
+- See that your sister is feeling really sad today, take the time to do something to bless her.

-See that your wife is absolutely overwhelmed, call and order some take-out.
+- See that your wife is absolutely overwhelmed, call and order some take-out.

 It’s a great reminder that we are all capable of putting others first and it doesn’t have to cost us a thing.
 Being thoughtful and helpful usually only requires a few minutes of our time.

 So yes, while they are still children, it is summer, and they want to have fun; they should also be expected to be helpful human beings.
 By having our children help with chores (yes, even cleaning the toilet-heck, it’s their mess too!) we are doing more than just teaching them how to clean.

-I had to show my 10-year-old the trick to putting fitted sheets on his bed and encourage my 12-year old that putting away her brother’s shoes was an act of kindness, not a punishment.
-It took a few weeks but once they had an understanding of each step something really cool happened.
+I had to show my 10-year-old the trick to putting fitted sheets on his bed and encourage my 12-year-old that putting away her brother’s shoes was an act of kindness, not a punishment.
+It took a few weeks but once they had an understanding of each step they were able to work more independently.

-They took pride in their work.
-They cared about the area that they just cleaned.
+The children started to care more about the area that they just cleaned.
 They were much less likely to leave their stuff laying around and they reminded each other to clean up their stuff.
 Instead of finding toothpaste marks on the bathroom mirrors, I would often find smears of almost-wiped-off toothpaste on the mirrors (hey, at least they were trying to clean up after themselves.)

 Let go of your expectations and be patient